 And I'm John Ydstie.
 The government today is expected to urge federal courts to dismiss two lawsuits related to the war on terror saying they could expose government secrets.
 The Administration says there's solid legal precedent for this tactic.
 But civil liberties groups feel these cases show that protecting secrecy has become a legal trump card that's used to avoid public scrutiny of controversial programs.
 NPR's Larry Abramson reports.

-Mr. BEN WIZNER (Attorney, ACLU): This was apparently a case of mistaken identity.
+BEN WIZNER: This was apparently a case of mistaken identity.
 And when the CIA realized that it was holding the wrong person, rather than release him with an apology, they blindfolded him, flew him back to Europe and left him on a hilltop in Albania to find his way back.

 ABRAMSON: Plaintiffs find cold comfort in that procedure.
 The Electronic Frontier Foundation has sued AT&T, saying that the phone giant has been collaborating with the National Security Agency to eavesdrop on the communications of millions of innocent Americans.
 The case makes some of the same charges contained in an USA Today report released yesterday which has renewed controversy over NSA domestic surveillance.
 But the government intends to assert the state secrets privilege in this case too and that could kill the suit.
 Electronic Frontier Foundation attorney Kevin Bankston says the government's argument could stifle scrutiny of NSA's surveillance.

-Mr. KEVIN BANKSTON (Attorney, Electronic Frontier Foundation): The Executive could, unchecked by the courts, conduct widespread surveillance of the population and no one could ever litigate it because it might reveal state secrets.
+KEVIN BANKSTON: The executive could, unchecked by the courts, conduct widespread surveillance of the population, and no one could ever litigate it because it might reveal state secrets.

-Professor SCOTT SILLIMAN (Professor, Duke University): The government comes with a very large hammer.
+SCOTT SILLIMAN: The government comes with a very large hammer.
 And it's saying to the judge, you cannot risk allowing this information to be disclosed because even though you may not understand it, there is grave damage that will be caused to the national security.